dduneau/website/content/project/Genetic_basis/index.md

 ---
 title: Genetic basis of quantitative traits
-summary: Genetic variation is the raw material for evolution.
-We pertain to identify, using GWAS and the Drosophila Reference Genetic Panel (DGRP), the genetic basis of various quantitative traits (e.g. phenotypic plasticity, insecticide resistance).
+summary: We are using GWAS and the Drosophila Reference Genetic Panel (DGRP) to study the genetic basis of various quantitative traits (e.g. phenotypic plasticity, insecticide resistance).

 tags:
 - Genetic_basis
 - Current